 In each video, the handler’s programming is represented by a cute character who leads the puppet to trauma.
 In the above image, Yellow Guy is literally in the clouds with strange characters and even a mushroom, which might imply that he is being drugged.

 As usual, things turn dark and disturbing very quickly.
-Yellow Guy (who is not the sharpest tool in the shed) is tricked in believing that nobody will ever love him … unless he does what the butterfly says.
+Yellow Guy (who is not the sharpest tool in the shed) is tricked into believing that nobody will ever love him … unless he does what the butterfly says.

 “This is your chance to start anew.
 And all we’re asking you to do is to is change your name, and clean your brain and forget about anything you ever knew.”

 Like the rest of the series, this episode comments on how media forces specific ideas upon the viewers.
 The same way Yellow Guy is asked to worship Malcolm and to feed him gravel in order to find love, the masses are asked to worship stupid things and spend money to feel happy and loved.
 On a deeper level, the episode also depicts the actual mind control programming of Yellow Guy, the star of the TV show for kids.

 Episode 4 begins with the three friends playing a board game.
 Once again, there are several subtle details that confirm the presence of programming.

 When a card from their game asks “What’s the biggest thing in the world”, the friends look at the globe.
 Studying the globe is indeed a great and wholesome way to learn about the real world.
 However, a slightly dumb computer interrupts their research.